Eventbot responds to very specific commands in Slack. Here is the list of each of the commands and how they work:

 🔭 See a visual calendar of upcoming events (private): "/events calendar"

 Use this command to visually see the events within a channel.
 Eventbot will show you a visual calendar view of the events, which you can share publicly if you choose to.
-Certain views (weekly and monthly) are restricted to paid plans.
+Certain views (week, month, and future months) are restricted to paid plans.
+Shortcut: /events cal

 📖 See all public events across your workspace (private): "/events all"